-The company also owns the largest rental network in the US called Zillow Group Rentals that is comprised of Zillow, Trulia and HotPads.
-The network brings around $110 million in revenue, which is 10% of the total group revenue.
+The company also owns the largest rental network in the US called Zillow Group Rentals that is comprised of Zillow, Trulia, and HotPads.
+The network brings around $274 million in revenue, which is 10% of the total group revenue.

-The rentals revenue comes primarily from property managers that pay for advertising on the network on a cost per lead, cost per lease and cost per click basis.
+The rental revenue comes primarily from property managers that pay for advertising on the network on a cost per lead, cost per lease, and cost per click basis.